devopscodegen/architecture/docs/01_definitions.md

 # Organizational unit
 An organization can be divided into multiple organizational units using combinations of below
 - Divide the organization based on the specialization of its workforce.
-    - For example : divide the organization into departments consisting of marketing, sales, and operations.
+    - For example : divide the organization into departments consisting of marketing, sales, hr, finance and operations.
 - Divide the organization geographically
     - For example : NA (North America), EMEA (Europe, Middle East and Africa), APAC (Australia and Asia Pacific)
 - Divide the organization based on the products, projects, or subsidiaries it operates.